Find articles, videos, and more that answer your questions and keep you up-to-date.

 Have a specific question about a product?
 A CT Specialist will follow up with a custom quote along with a comprehensive assessment of your needs.

-Name check ensures the availability of your desired business name with the state.
+We check the availability of your desired business name with the state.

 Foreign qualification is the process of formally registering your corporation, nonprofit, or LLC in a state other than your formation state.
-It’s required whenever you begin doing business in a new state.
+To do so you need to file an application for a certificate of authority in the state where you want to expand your business.

 "When our growing company needed to do business in additional states quickly, CT was prompt, efficient, and got us what we needed when we needed it.
 They make sure we never miss a step."